swkkd/gowebapi/docs/ElementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **ElementCreateSecurityEntry**
-> ElementCreateSecurityEntry(ctx, webId, securityEntry, optional)
+> ElementCreateSecurityEntry(a.client.ctx, webId, securityEntry, optional)
 Create a security entry owned by the element.

 ### Required Parameters